 And, I could not keep my eyes off that woman.
 Of course, if I had known then, what I know now, I might have thrown up!….

 Well, Officer, I ain’t saying.
-You–could tell she put a spell on me.
+You–could say she put a spell on me.

 The evening wore on, Judy and Thom got tired, or maybe they were just faking it.

-This sweet, shy, innocent lady, Melody, was using her feet to rub my legs under the table!….
+This sweet, shy, innocent lady, Melody, used her feet to rub my legs under the table!….

-Well, certainly, I had ideas about where the night was going.
+Well, indeed, I had ideas about where the night was going.

 Blood had left the big head running to the small head hours ago.